rrazcueta/moonveil/docs/players/magic.md

 # Magic

 Magic comes in two forms: Spells and Miracles.
-Spells are shaped by knowledge of the Arcane.
+Spells are shaped by Insight into the unknown.
 Miracles are drawn forth by sheer Willpower.

 ## Casting Magic